-With MyMediTravel you can browse 32 facilities offering Veneers procedures in Thailand.
-The cheapest price available is $98, it's well worth the trip from United States!
+With MyMediTravel you can browse 79 facilities offering Veneers procedures in Thailand.
+The cheapest price available is 98 - what are you waiting for?

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Veneers are custom-made shells created specifically to cover the front surface of the teeth to improve their appearance.
 They are usually made from porcelain or composite materials and are permanently attached to your teeth.
 Think of them like fake acrylic nails glued to your short or brittle nails, and act like healthy, beautiful ones, masking imperfection and making a big difference to your entire look.

 Veneers can be done to solve a variety of reasons.
 Some people may only get one veneer in the case of a chipped tooth, while others may get six to eight veneers to create a symmetrical smile.
 Veneers are most commonly applied to the top front eight teeth.
 Some of the most common problems that veneers can solve are:

 Dental veneers continue to become one of the most popular cosmetic dental procedure because it offers numerous benefits.
 Below are some of the benefits that veneers offer:

 Thailand is one of the world's most popular destinations for veneers besides Turkey.
 There are many discussions about getting veneers in Thailand on Reddit, and other social media platforms as more and more people are thinking of enhancing their smiles in this Southeast Asian country.